Cataland: Why the Fuss?: Cambrian posets

-We will next mimic the characterization of $\Weak(W)$ given above the remark.
-When $m=1$, delta sequences in $\deltaNCm(W,c)$ have two components, $\FNC = (\delta_0,\delta_1)$.
-The analogy we wish to draw is that the factorization of $\delta_0$ of \Cref{prop:nc_unique_factorization} should be thought of as a set $\coveringref(w)$, while the factorization of $\delta_1$ behaves like $\coveredref(w)$.
-Jumping immediately to the definition for general~$m$ does not introduce any additional complication.
+We mimic this characterization of $\Weak(W)$ with a small twist.
+Delta sequences in $\deltaNCm[1](W,c)$ have two components, $\FNC = (\delta_0,\delta_1)$.
+The analogy we wish to draw is that the factorization of $\delta_0$ of \Cref{prop:nc_unique_factorization} should be thought of as a variant of $\coveringref(w)$, while the factorization of $\delta_1$ behaves like $\coveredref(w)$.
+We now define the cover relations, jumping immediately to the definition for general~$m$.